This article contains compensated links; please read my disclaimer for more information.

 Fun things to do in Oslo in January and February

 Holmenkollen Ski Jumping Arena is known for biathlon and Nordic skiing venues and hosts annual World Cup tournaments.
 Holmenkollen arena includes the famous Holmenkollen Ski Jump, Midtstubakken Ski Jump, five smaller recruitment slopes, cross-country skiing trails and a ski stadium.
-Take metro line 1 from any of the central metro stations (for example Sentral Stasjon Oslo S, or Nationalteateret) to get to the arena, and on your way, you will get the most amazing views of Oslo from above.
+Take metro line 1 from any of the central metro stations (for example Sentral Stasjon Oslo S, or Nationaltheatret) to get to the arena, and on your way, you will get the most amazing views of Oslo from above.
 It takes you about 30 minutes to get to Holmenkollen by metro.
-The arena includes ski museum, jump tower, souvenir shop, ski simulator, and café.
+The arena includes ski museum, jump tower, souvenir shop, ski simulator, and a café.

 Frognerseteren Cafe and Restaurant is worth a visit too.
 Take the metro further up to the end station after you have visited Holmenkollen Ski Jump Arena.
 The metro tour will take about 10 minutes.
 This cafe has the most amazing views of Oslo and Oslo Fjord, and during winter you can enjoy their famous apple tart and hot chocolate.
 Frognereseteren’s history started in 1891, and their culinary history dates back to the same time.
 During my younger years, I used to work there and can personally recommend it for the views, atmosphere and apple tart.
 During the winter and sometimes during summer if the weather is miserable, they lit many of the fireplaces they have inside.